spookylukey/django-views-the-right-way/docs/_sources/index.rst.txt

 * You'll learn how to make your views usually shorter and definitely much simpler than if you used CBVs.
-* You'll be freed from learning a whole stack of terrifying APIs that were only making your life harder.
+* You'll be freed from learning a whole stack of terrifying APIs that were only making your life harder (and teaching you bad patterns)
-* You'll learn general Python techniques for good program structure, in contrast to Django specific APIs that are actually teaching you bad patterns (in my opinion).
+* Instead of learning a bunch of Django specific APIs, you will gain much more re-usable knowledge:
+  * Some HTTP principles
+  * General OOP/multi-paradigm programming principles
+  * General Python techniques

 Each page is composed of two parts: